SilasD12/Active-Directory-Homelab/docs/user-management.md

     Powershell script that uses a CSV file as input.

 **3. Disable a user's account** -
 Accounting employee Charlie Brown is leaving the company today.
 The domain account must be offboarded following standard procedure.
 His account is disabled through right-clicking on it and is moved from the Accounting OU to the Disabled Users OU.
-Any email or MFA keys would be removed from his account, and the OU and Security groups the account was part of would be documented.
+In a production environment, additional steps would include revoking MFA tokens, delegating the user's email to their manager, and deactivating any VPN certificates.

 - The audit trail
   - <img width="2880" height="1800" alt="image" src="https://github.com/user-attachments/assets/e6d2fb12-b0a7-4d65-b21a-c2a75eb20eb5" />